bernardpeh/practical-symfony-3/manuscript/Chapter_14.md

 Write the stories in this chapter as a practice.
 Again, get all the test to pass before moving to the next chapter.

-> Tip: To test a file upload, put a file under src/AppBundle/Tests/_data folder and you can then use the attachFile function like so
+> Tip 1: To test a file upload, put a file under src/AppBundle/Tests/_data folder and you can then use the attachFile function like so

 ```
 $I->waitForElementVisible('//input[@type="file"]');